This is the multi-page printable view of this section. Click here to print.

 When the Game Manager spawns its list of manager prefabs, each Manager component goes through this lifecycle:

 1. Activate — The component initializes itself (connects to buses, sets up internal state).
-When done, it broadcasts OnRegisterManagerInit() to tell the Game Manager it is ready.
+When done, broadcasts OnRegisterManagerInit() to tell the Game Manager it is ready.

 3. OnStartupComplete — The Game Manager broadcasts this after all managers report started up.
 The game is fully ready.